Updated April 2023

 What do these phrases mean?

-“Do not accept genre fiction…” If a literary journal or literary agency says it does not accept genre fiction, this means they do not accept work that could be classified among the commercial genres.
+“Does not accept genre fiction…” If a literary journal or literary agency says it does not accept genre fiction, this means they do not accept work that could be classified among the commercial genres.
 Please see our related post on genre fiction rules.

 “Only previously unpublished work (or writing).”
 Most literary journals and agencies want first rights to a given work, so they do not acquire previously published work.
 See our article What Is Considered Previously Published Writing?